crashworks3d/Iron_Man_Servo/README.md

 * Some experience with [Arduino](https://www.arduino.cc/)

 * Be sure to have the Arduino Nano board installed in your environment.
+* Download all of the files from this repository by clicking on Code -> Download Zip
+* Unzip the file and rename the folder to: `Iron_Man_Servo`.
 * Install the [VarSpeedServo](https://github.com/netlabtoolkit/VarSpeedServo) library.
 * Install the [Bounce2](https://github.com/thomasfredericks/Bounce2) library.
 * Install the [ButtonEvents](https://github.com/fasteddy516/ButtonEvents) library.